Cosmian/client/documentation/docs/usage.md

 Usage: cosmian findex-server <COMMAND>

 Commands:
+  encrypt-and-index   Encrypt entries and index the corresponding database UUIDs with the Findex.
+                      First the CSV file is read and encrypted on client-side with KEM-DEM crypto-system
+                      KEM: Key Encapsulation Mechanism
-  encrypt-and-index   Encrypt entries and index the corresponding database UUIDs with the Findex. todo(manu): describe the action search-and-decrypt  Search keywords and decrypt the content of corresponding UUIDs. delete-dataset      Delete encrypted entries.
+                      DEM: Data Encapsulation Mechanism search-and-decrypt  Search keywords and decrypt the content of corresponding UUIDs. delete-dataset      Delete encrypted entries.
 (Indexes are not deleted) index               Index new keywords